ej-shafran/compile-mode.nvim/README.md

 -->

 Reruns the last compiled command.
 If there isn't one, the error is reported using `:h vim.notify()`.
+The compliation buffer is opened in a new split if it isn't already opened.
+You can pass {param.smods.vertical} to split the window vertically.
 The command is rerun from the directory in which it was originally run.

+#### Parameters

+- {param} (table) a table, identical to the tables passed into Neovim commands (optional)
+  - {param.smods}: the only field which is respected is {param.smods.vertical}, which makes the window split vertically if the compilation buffer is not yet open

 ## Commands